Image Clustering with External Guidance: Related Work

 \subsection{Deep Image Clustering}

-In addition to effective clustering strategies, discriminative features also play an important role in achieving promising clustering results.
+In addition to effective clustering strategies, discriminative features also play an important role in clustering.
 Benefiting from the powerful feature extraction ability of neural networks, deep clustering methods show their superiority in handling complex and high-dimensional data~\cite{DeepClusteringPeng2016, DeepClusteringGuo, DeepClusteringGhasedi}.
 The pioneers in deep clustering focus on learning clustering-favorable features through optimizing the network with clustering objectives~\cite{JULE, DEC, DeepClusteringPeng2018, IMSAT, PICA, IIC}.
 In recent years, motivated by the success of contrastive learning, a series of contrastive clustering methods achieve substantial performance leaps on image clustering benchmarks~\cite{CC, TCC, GCC}.
 Instead of clustering images in an end-to-end manner, several works initially learn image embedding through uni-modal pre-training and subsequently mine clusters based on neighborhood consistency~\cite{SCAN, NNM} or pseudo-labeling~\cite{SPICE}.
 By disentangling representation learning and clustering, these multi-stage methods enjoy higher flexibility for their easy adaption to superior pre-trained models.
 A recent study~\cite{ProPos} demonstrates that the clustering performance could be further improved when equipping clustering models with more advanced representation learning methods~\cite{BYOL}.
 Very recently, SIC~\cite{SIC} attempts to generate image pseudo labels from the textual space.

 Though having achieved remarkable progressions, almost all existing deep image clustering methods mine supervision signals internally.
 However, the internal supervision signals are inherently bounded by the given images.
 Instead of pursuing internal supervision signals following previous works, we propose a new paradigm that leverages external knowledge to facilitate image clustering.
-Diverging from the most related work SIC that solely computes text semantic centers for pseudo labeling, our TAC retrieves discriminative text counterparts for mutual distillation.
-In addition, while SIC requires elaborate parameter tuning on different datasets, our TAC achieves promising results on all eight datasets with the same set of hyper-parameters, except the distillation temperature for large cluster numbers.
-We hope the simple design and engaging performance of TAC could attract more attention to the externally guided clustering.
+We hope the simple design and engaging performance of TAC could attract more attention to the externally guided clustering paradigm.